 My research reflects extensive field experience living among those communities I study: I have lived on the ground for five years in former Soviet Central Asia—primarily in Uzbekistan—and about three years in Afghanistan.I have collected diverse types of original data employng a wide range of tools to answer important policy questions ranging from ethnographic fieldwork, interviews, focus group discussions, public opinion surveys, as well as field experiments.

-In addition to my academic endeavors, I have worked for a number of organizations.
+In addition to my academic endeavors, I remain deeply engaged in public policy.
 For three years, I served as a democracy and governance officer for the U.S. Agency for International Development in Tashkent, Uzbekistan, a Peace Corps Volunteer for two years in Samarkand, Uzbekistan, and for more than a year as a Senior Research Officer at the Afghanistan Research and Evaluation Unit.
 I have served as a consultant for a number of organization including the U.S. Agency for International Development, the U.S. Department of Defense, the United Nations Development Program, and UNICEF.
 I frequently lecture for the Department of Defense’s Leadership Development Program for Sustained Peace to U.S. and foreign military officers deploying for missions overseas.

 I received a B.S. in Foreign Service from Georgetown University in in 1997, an M.A. in Agricultural and Applied Economics from the University of Wisconsin—Madison in 2006, and a Ph.D. in Political Science from the University of Wisconsin—Madison in 2009.